 Courts often rely on:

-Objective evidence (DNA, digital communication, etc.)
+Objective evidence (DNA, digital communication, CCTV, etc.)

 Witness testimony